video: Brooke's work with animals

 SCHOOL VISITS: Pre-K - 9

 An experienced, enthusiastic and inspiring speaker, Brooke's engaging presentations promote the power of literacy, and the vibrant beauty of the natural world.
 She is available for school visits, in-service classes, writing workshops, conferences and festivals.
-Brooke is the founder of Authors for Earth Day.
+Brooke is the Founder and Director of Authors for Earth Day.
 Her popular school programs can be presented in person or live-online.
 Download 100+ pages of FREE curriculum .

 Year(s) of participation: 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2019